-Please use this identifier to cite or link to this item
+Please use this identifier to cite or link to this item:

-|title:||Comparative characterization of humic substances from the open ocean, estuarine water and fresh water|
+|Title:||Comparative characterization of humic substances from the open ocean, estuarine water and fresh water|

-|authors:||Esteves, Valdemar I.|
+|Author:||Esteves, Valdemar I.|

 Duarte, Armando C.

-|appears in collections||DQ - Artigos|
+|Appears in Collections:||DQ - Artigos|

 PT Mar - Artigos